gnilk/testrunner/README.md

 For instance reading data from a database depends on both the connection to DB having been established and the data written.
 Same for encoding/decoding.
 The decoder normally depends on having some encoding data written.

-This is configured in runtime during execution of the module/library main function.
+This is configured in runtime during execution of the module main function.
 Like:
 ```cpp
 int test_module(ITesting *t) {